-If you are not sure if your event is within normal scope of BCNU events please contact David Tsai at dtsai@bcnu.org
+If you are not sure if your event is within normal scope of BCNU events please contact Jennifer Cheng at jennifercheng@bcnu.org

-- Send any information such as event website, address, links to maps, set up time and location, volunteer event pass and parking info, and contact info of volunteers to bcnubus@bcnu.org so the driver and staff have a complete package of information prior to the arrival of the bus. - It is very important to follow instructions for parking and setting up; leaving the event early can be a problem unless expressly cleared by event organizers.
-Generally the bus should not be in a position where it needs to drive through a crowd of people, let alone in the dark, to get out of an event before it is officially over.
+- Send any information such as event website, address, links to maps, set up time and location, volunteer event pass and parking info, and contact info of volunteers to bcnubus@bcnu.org so the driver and staff have a complete package of information prior to arrival of the vehicle. - It is very important to follow instructions for parking and setting up; leaving the event early can be a problem unless expressly cleared by event organizers.
+Generally the vehicles should not be in a position where they need to drive through a crowd of people, let alone in the dark, to get out of an event before it is officially over.

-COMMUNITY EVENTS ORGANIZED WITH THE HUMAN RIGHTS AND EQUITY CAUCUSES
+COMMUNITY EVENTS ORGANIZED WITH THE HUMAN RIGHTS AND EQUITY CAUCUSES AND NETWORKS

-- In addition to campaign, worksite and general public outreach events, the BCNU Campaign Bus has worked with our Human Rights and Equity Caucuses to undertake outreach to specific communities of interest. (i.e. LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer), Indigenous and other communities) - The Human Rights and Equity Officer and the Education Department coordinate these activities.
-Please contact Hanif Karim at hkarim@bcnu.org.
+- In addition to campaign, worksite and general public outreach events, the BCNU Campaign Vehicles have worked with our Human Rights and Equity Caucuses and Networks to undertake outreach to specific communities of interest. (i.e. LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer), Indigenous and other communities) - Human Rights and Equity team work with caucuses and networks on these events.
+Please contact hreteam@bcnu.org.